ictinnovations/ictagent/doc/user_guide_extension.md

 - **Authentication**

   Enter the Url, Username and Password.
 If all of these fields are valid then a success message will appear.
+  If an error message displays then again fill the required fields with correct credentials.

 - **Select Extension**

   Click Reload to reload the Accounts / Extensions.
-  Select the Extension
+  Select the Extension.
+  Now all inbound and outbound calls will be handled through this Extension.

 - **Contact Load Url**

-  Enter the Contact Load Url, i.e it will open the contact details when the call is connected.
+  Enter the Contact Load Url i.e the URL of the Customer Relationship management(CRM), so that when the call is connected it will load the particular contact details.

 - **Enter Regular Expression**